Here’s where kids can eat for free over the Christmas holidays 2025

 These are the restaurants and supermarkets where you can save this Christmas

-Between tracking down this year’s must-have toys to paying for childcare, the Christmas holidays can be an expensive time to be a parent.
-Budgeting for a meal out might be lower down on your list of priorities, but if you are planning a family outing, there are plenty of places where kids can eat for free (or for £1) during the school holidays.
+It’s officially the Christmas holidays, and while the kids are likely squealing with excitement, it’s an expensive time to be a parent.
+Between tracking down this year’s must-have toys and paying for childcare, budgeting for a meal out might be lower down on your list of priorities.
+But if you are planning a family outing, there are plenty of places where kids can eat for free (or for just £1) during the school holidays.

-In most cases, you’ll need to buy an adult main, so these kids’ meals aren’t ‘free’ in the truest sense of the word.
-However, these offers can still help you make significant savings – we’ve estimated how much your bill is likely to be at each location, so you can take that into consideration.
+We say ‘free’, but as you would probably expect, these meals aren’t completely free, as, in most cases, you’ll need to buy an adult main to take advantage of the offer.
+These deals can still help you make significant savings, though, and we’ve totalled up how much your bill is likely to be at each restaurant, so you can take that into consideration.

 Before you book, it’s worth checking the restaurant’s terms and conditions, as some locations may be excluded.
 In most cases, you’ll also need to tell the server that you want to claim the kids’ eat free offer as you’re being seated.

-Whether it’s a lunch break in the middle of your food shop or a family meal out, there’s a range of cuisines and options to suit different tastes and budgets, from Prezzo to Asda.
-Read on to find out where your kids can eat for free (or for £1) over the Christmas holidays.
+Whether it’s a lunch break during your Christmas food shop or a meal out with the whole family, this list includes a range of cuisines to suit all tastes and budgets.
+From Frankie and Benny’s to Morrisons, here’s where your kids can eat for free (or for £1) over the Christmas holidays.

 For more ways to save, join our money-saving Whatsapp channel